 When requested by the CIS, the ECTC will evaluate and report on the technical merits of conference or symposium proposals submitted to the CIS.

-ECTC business will normally be conducted via email, surface mail or telephonically.
-The ECTC chair will call a physical meeting to be held at the annual Congress on Evolutionary Computation, or as requested by the ECTC members.
-Sufficient advance notice of the meetings will be given to the members, as well as all other interested parties.
+Meetings will be called by the Chair once or twice a year, usually in conjunction with the CIS AdCom meetings and at the annual Congress on Evolutionary Computation, or as requested by the ECTC members.
+Sufficient advance notice of the meetings will be given to the members, as well as to other interested parties.
 The Chair shall prepare an agenda before the meeting, and shall prepare minutes for distribution after the meeting.

 Anyone in the EC community may propose the formation of a TF.
 The TF proposal must be submitted in writing to the ECTC chair and shall contain the purpose of the TF, the anticipated interest in the topic area, proposed activities, and an initial membership list.
 TF membership may include individuals who do not hold membership in the CIS.
 The TF is established if a majority of the ECTC members vote for approval.
 TFs shall remain in existence until dissolved by a majority vote of the ECTC members.

 Each TF shall submit an annual activity report to the ECTC chair.
 The report must be submitted not less than 30 days prior to the annual ECTC meeting.